wp-plugins/sitewarranty-verified-seal-trust-seal/readme.txt

 == Installation ==

-1. Upload the files to the `/wp-content/plugins/` directory.
+1. Upload the files to `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Sign up for a free Sitestillup account here: <a href="http://www.sitestillup.com" target="_blank">Sitestillup</a>